 Trump draws criticism for suggesting a slowdown in coronavirus testing

-Washington — President Trump's suggestion during a campaign rally Saturday that he directed his administration to curb coronavirus testing has Democrats denouncing the remarks, as top members of his administration claim Mr. Trump's comments were made in jest.
+Washington — President Trump's suggestion during a campaign rally Saturday night that he directed his administration to curb coronavirus testing was quickly denounced by Democrats.
+Top members of his administration claimed the comments were made in jest.

-The president's remark about testing for the coronavirus came during a political rally in Tulsa, Oklahoma, Mr. Trump's first stop on the campaign trail since the pandemic brought the 2020 campaign to a screeching halt in early March.
+The remark came during a rally in Tulsa, Oklahoma, Mr. Trump's first stop on the campaign trail since the pandemic brought the 2020 campaign to a screeching halt in early March.

-"When you do testing to that extent you're going to find more people, you're going to find cases," Mr. Trump told supporters."So I said to my people, 'Slow the testing down, please.'
+"When you do testing to that extent you're going to find more people, you're going to find cases," Mr. Trump said."So I said to my people, 'Slow the testing down, please.'
 They test and they test.
 We got tests for people who don't know what's going on."

+But he doubled down on the sentiment early Monday, tweeting, "Our Coronavirus testing is so much greater (25 million tests) and so much more advanced, that it makes us look like we have more cases, especially proportionally, than other countries.
+My message on that is very clear!"

-Democrats swiftly seized on Mr. Trump's comments and accused the president of attempting to keep the number of cases artificially low for his own political gain.
+Democrats swiftly seized on Mr. Trump's comments after the Tulsa rally and accused the president of attempting to keep the number of cases artificially low for his own political gain.

 "Speed up the testing," former Vice President Joe Biden, the Democratic presidential nominee, tweeted Saturday night.